-This advanced subject allows you to build on the basics of working with excel and creating formulas.
+This advanced subject allows you to build on the basics of working with Excel and creating formulas.
 You will learn how to best layout and show information and create charts, as well as save and store workplace documents safely, efficient computing and hazard identification.
 You will also learn time saving functions such as named ranges, linking and consolidating data, data tables, array formulas, data validation, macros, templates and cell protection.
 Note this subject only supports the use of the Excel program.

 Quality Education at a Fair Price